la2050/archive/_projects/2016/give-los-angeles-charitable-giving-that-unites-and-connects-us-in-the-city-we-love.md

   publication and online challenge.)
 If this goal is achieved, we believe the participants will view the program as a valuable addition to their organization and ensure participation in the future.
-project_proposal_help: >-
+project_proposal_help:
-  ["Money ","Advisors/board members","Publicity/awareness","Community outreach
-  ","Network/relationship support"]
+  - 'Money '
+  - Advisors/board members
+  - Publicity/awareness
+  - 'Community outreach '
+  - Network/relationship support
 project_description: >-
   This winter, Los Angeles magazine is embarking on our most ambitious non-profit initiative, the GIVE Los Angeles Challenge.
 As a custom publication